amforte/Topographic-Analysis-Kit/README.md

-# TopoTools
+## Topographic Analyis Kit for TopoToolbox ##
+## (As of 5/23/18 Master and Development have been merged) ##
+## A major rewrite of the code is complete in preparation for release, but README has not been updated yet ##

-These are a series of matlab functions written by Adam M. Forte (aforte 'at' asu.edu) that build upon the functionality of TopoToolbox (https://topotoolbox.wordpress.com/).
+These are a series of matlab functions written by Adam M. Forte (aforte8 'at' lsu.edu) that build upon the functionality of TopoToolbox (https://topotoolbox.wordpress.com/).
 Each function contains a header with basic functionality info along with expected inputs and possible outputs.
 This readme compiles some of that information and lays out possible workflows.
 Discussions of workflows and tools assume a basic familiarity with the TopoToolbox data classes and Matlab functions.
 At present there are two semi-permanent branches of the code, the 'master' which contains versions of the code that I'm (reasonably) sure are stable and work properly and the 'development' which are the bleeding edge versions that I'm tinkering with.
 These may have new functionality, but they also may be broken, so use with caution.

 # Getting Started
 The first step in most processing workflows is going to the 'MakeStreams' function, which takes a georeferenced DEM file as either a GeoTiff or ascii and produces the basic TopoToolbox datasets (DEM as a GRIDobj, flow direction as FLOWobj, flow accumulation as GRIDobj, and stream network as STREAMobj).
 All other functions require outputs from this function.